-These volunteers gather data on water clarity and temperature, make visual observations on beach conditions, and identify potentially harmful blue-green algal blooms.
-Moreover, this information is made readily available to the public in real-time at lakeforecast.org.
+Our nearshore volunteers gather data on water clarity and temperature, make visual observations on beach conditions, and identify potentially harmful cyanobacteria (blue-green algae) blooms.
+This information is made readily available to the public in real-time at lakeforecast.org.
 By visiting this easy-to-use mobile-ready website, you can see which beach or lake access point is closest, and which have the best conditions both currently and over time.

-Clean Lakes Alliance citizen monitors also take weekly measurements of Secchi depth (a way of measuring water clarity), and water temperature and dissolved oxygen profiles at the deep points of all five lakes.
-This complements similar monitoring done by organizations like WDNR’s Citizen Lake Monitoring Network and the Long-Term Ecological Research Network, and will allow us to compare water clarity in the middle of the lake with clarity closer to shore.
+Clean Lakes Alliance citizen monitors also take weekly measurements of water clarity, water temperature, and dissolved oxygen profiles at the deep points of all five lakes.
+These efforts complement monitoring done by other groups and will allow us to compare water clarity in the middle of the lake with clarity closer to shore.

 - Take on the role of a lake scientist